H. Louis Duhring Jr.: Career

-Duhring managed the disassembly, relocation, reassembly, and restoration of two Georgian mansions - "Whitby Hall" in West Philadelphia was relocated to Haverford, Pennsylvania in 1922–24; and "Rocky Mills" near Ashland, Virginia was relocated to Richmond, Virginia in 1928.
+Duhring managed the disassembly, relocation, reassembly, and restoration of two Georgian mansions - "Whitby Hall" in West Philadelphia was relocated to Haverford, Pennsylvania, in 1922–24; and Rocky Mills near Ashland, Virginia was relocated to Richmond, Virginia in 1928.
 Whitby's magnificent staircase - a smaller-scale version of the staircase at Independence Hall - and other interiors were sold to the Detroit Institute of Arts to pay for the costly project.
 Duhring modernized the relocated "Rocky Mills" in a particularly sensitive way - by increasing the building's depth, he was able to insert bathrooms and closets between its unaltered front and back halves.

 In 1931, the Philadelphia Society for the Preservation of Landmarks hired Duhring to restore the Powel House (built c.
 1765).
 Once one of the grandest Georgian houses in Philadelphia, it was then being used as a warehouse and commercial building, and was facing demolition.
 Its ornate parlor had been removed and installed in the Metropolitan Museum of Art, and its ballroom had been removed and installed in the Philadelphia Museum of Art.
 The building was restored, its lost rooms were re-created, and the Society opened it as a house museum.

 Duhring was a member of the Philadelphia Chapter of the American Institute of Architects, and was elected a Fellow in 1952.
+He served on the board of directors for the Pennsylvania Academy of Fine Arts.

+He died July 18, 1953, in the Germantown neighborhood of Philadelphia, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.